-The Colon Cancer Prevention Program (CCPP) was developed by Nova Scotia Health Authority's Cancer Care Program with the goal of decreasing the number of colon cancer deaths in Nova Scotia by facilitating regular screening of all Nova Scotians aged 50-74.
+The Colon Cancer Prevention Program (CCPP) was developed by Nova Scotia Health's Cancer Care Program with the goal of decreasing the number of colon cancer deaths in Nova Scotia by facilitating regular screening of all Nova Scotians aged 50-74.
 It is available across the province.
 The CCPP helps find cancer and pre-cancerous growths; if these growths are found early, colon cancer can be prevented.

 Is the CCPP working?

 It is!
 Since the program began in 2009, more than 10,000 Nova Scotians who did the test when they were feeling fine and had no warning signs, were found to have pre-cancerous growths.
 The growths were removed and cancer was prevented.
 More than 800 Nova Scotians were found to have a cancer, often diagnosed at an early stage when treatment is most effective.

 What information does the CCPP keep?